paul-dickman/starter-academic/content/sastips/pnr_check.md

     <td width="8%" align="right">37</td>
   </tr>
 </table>

-<p>In the example above, the cumulative sum is 37.
-The check digit is the number we would
-have to add to the product sum in order to obtain a multiple of 10.
+In the example above, the cumulative sum is 37.
+The check digit is the number we would have to add to the product sum in order to obtain a multiple of 10.
 In the above example, we would need to add 3, so the check digit is 3.
-If the cumulative sum is a multiple of 10 then the check digit is 0.</p>
+If the cumulative sum is a multiple of 10 then the check digit is 0.

-<h3>SAS code for verifying the check digit</h3>
+### SAS code for verifying the check digit

 ```sas
 /*******************************************
 PNR_CHK.SAS